 - Exploring virtual machine, energy saving, and SAN solutions to support data center operations

 - Focusing on data center and server consolidation

 - Implementing new Cloud Storage initiatives in the next 3 months

 These women – like many others – have a significant impact on the success and efficiency of the organizations that they serve.
 They also have significant purchasing power and authority, making them of particular interest to technology vendors.

 DiscoverOrg customers gain access to deep biographical and project related information like this on their target accounts and prospects before the competition.
 Imagine being armed with this level of detail on your prospects every time you walk into a meeting or pick up the phone.
-Subscribe to DiscoverOrg’s sales triggers to receive hot opportunities delivered to your inbox.
+Subscribe to DiscoverOrg’s sales scoops to receive hot opportunities delivered to your inbox.